 Because students gain a variety of analytical skills through the Economics major, career opportunities are broad.
 Sectors where our graduates work include for-profit and non-profit business organizations, all levels of government, and education.
 Examples of some of the industries our graduates have gone on to include banking and finance, marketing, insurance, and consulting.
-Visit the Econ Career Center Page for Information
+Visit the Economics Career Website

 Our majors have entered graduate programs in everything from law to medicine.
 Historically, the most popular programs are in Business, Accounting, Finance, Public Policy, and Law.
 Some pursue a Master’s or Ph.D. degree in Economics.
 The student may wish to gain post-college work experience first, depending on the program.
 The economics major prepares students to do well in a wide variety of graduate programs in which analytical thinking is stressed.
-Find information about Graduate School (scroll to the bottom under 'Resources').
+Visit the Economics Graduate School Information Website

 Honors and Distinction